 This course focuses on synthesis and application of theory, research, pathophysiology, assessment and pharmacology to effectively address the complexities of both health and disease in all adults.
 This course also refines the diagnostic reasoning strategies needed for primary care management of clients across the adult lifespan.

-Prerequisite: PC703, PC705, PC706, PC707
+Systems of focus include gastrointestinal, male genitourinary, cardiovascular and endocrine.
+Prerequisite: PC703 or PC718, PC705, PC706, PC707 Prerequisite or concurrent: NP702